dosebotredux/DosebotRedux/readme.md

 ## Contributors

-Currently this project is maintained by [Cocoa](https://effectindex.com/profiles/Gabriel) with contributions from [Josikinz](https://effectindex.com/profiles/Josie), and Maethor.
+Currently this project is maintained by [Cocoa](https://effectindex.com/profiles/Gabriel) with contributions from [Josikinz](https://effectindex.com/profiles/Josie).

 ## Usage